sayalee16/Job-Schedular/README.md

 -  **Min Heap** → SJF, Priority Scheduling
 -  **Sorting** → To arrange processes by Arrival Time, Burst Time, or Priority
 -  **File Handling** → Accepts input from an external file
+-  **Gantt Chart** → Added for Round Robin to visualize process flow

 ## Compile and Run
 ```bash